Our knowledge of orthopaedics. Your best health.

 Staying Healthy

-Ewing's sarcoma is a cancerous (malignant) tumor that usually begins growing in a bone.
-It occurs primarily in children and young adults, often appearing during the teen years.
+Ewing sarcoma is a malignant (cancerous) tumor that usually begins growing in a bone.
+It occurs primarily in children and young adults, often appearing between the ages of 10 and 20 years.

-When compared with other cancers, malignant bone tumors like Ewing's sarcoma are rare.
-Of these rare bone tumors, Ewing's sarcoma is the second most common in children and young adults.
+Ewing sarcoma is very rare, accounting for less than 1% of all pediatric cancers.
+There are only about 200 to 300 new cases each year in the U.S. However, although it is rare compared to other types of cancer, Ewing sarcoma is the second most common bone cancer in children and young adults.
 According to data on children younger than 15 years old, approximately 1.7 children out of 1 million develop the disease.

-Recently, doctors have defined the disease to include four types of cancer, referred to as the Ewing's Family of Tumor (EFT).
-This includes:
+Ewing sarcoma is in the family of small blue cell (round cell) tumors due to its appearance under a microscope.
+Recently, doctors have defined the disease to include four types of cancer, referred to as the Ewing family of tumors (EFTs):

 • Askin's tumor, a PNET that occurs in the bones of the chest

-This article focuses on Ewing's sarcoma of bone.
+This article focuses on Ewing sarcoma of bone.

 Cause

-There is no known cause of Ewing's sarcoma.
+There is no known cause of Ewing sarcoma.

-Most cancers are known to arise from a certain kind of tissue or organ.
-For example, breast cancer arises from breast cells.
-In the case of Ewing's sarcoma, however, doctors do not know the exact type of cell where the cancer starts.
+Most cancers are known to develop from a certain kind of tissue or organ.
+For example, breast cancer develops from breast cells.
+In the case of Ewing sarcoma, however, doctors do not know the exact type of cell where the cancer starts.

-What is known is that the cancer forms when changes occur in a cell's chromosomes.
-In Ewing's sarcoma cells, the genetic material in chromosomes #11 and #22 is mismatched.
+What we do know is that the cancer forms when changes occur in a cell's chromosomes, or DNA.
+In Ewing sarcoma cells, the genetic material in chromosomes #11 and #22 is mismatched.
 This genetic abnormality is not inherited from a child's parents — the chromosomal changes occur after a child is born.

 It is not understood why this abnormality occurs.
-Doctors have not identified any risk factors that make one child more susceptible than another.
+Doctors have not identified any risk factors that make one person more at risk than another.
 The tumor does not develop as a result of any dietary, social, or behavioral habits.
-There are no known ways to prevent the disease, and parents should know that there is nothing they could have done differently to prevent their child's tumor.
+There are no known ways to prevent the disease, and patients or their parents should know that there is nothing they could have done differently to prevent these tumors.

 Symptoms

-There is usually pain and possibly swelling at the site of the tumor.
 However, the tumor may be present for many months before it becomes large enough to cause pain and swelling.
-In some cases, the first symptom of Ewing's sarcoma is the presence of a mass.
+In some cases, the first symptom of Ewing sarcoma is the presence of a mass.

 Doctor Examination

-After discussing symptoms and conducting a physical examination, the doctor will use several types of tests to diagnose Ewing's sarcoma.
+After discussing symptoms and conducting a physical examination, the doctor will use several types of tests to diagnose Ewing sarcoma.

 Imaging Tests

-First, a doctor uses imaging studies to create detailed pictures of the affected area.
-These include X-rays, magnetic resonance imaging (MRI) scans, computerized tomography (CT) scans, and bone scans.
+First, the doctor uses imaging tests to create detailed pictures of the affected area.
+These may include X-rays, magnetic resonance imaging (MRI) scans, computerized tomography (CT) scans, and positron emission tomography (PET) scans.

 X-ray of knee with Ewing's sarcoma

-This X-ray shows the knee of a 14-year old girl with Ewing's sarcoma.
+This X-ray shows the knee of a 14-year-old girl with Ewing sarcoma.
 The tumor is toward the top of the fibula and has destroyed a portion of the bone.

 Reproduced from Domson G, Scarborough M, Gibbs CP: Malignant bone tumors in children.
 Orthopaedic Knowledge Online 2007.
 Accessed April 2019.